 Chicken Piccata is a prime example of a dish that’s quick and easy to make but will leave your guests thinking you’re a gourmet cook.
-While it may be quick and easy, it tastes tantalizingly delicious!
-Chicken breast is sliced very thinly then seasoned, dredged in flour, fried crispy golden and served with a tangy lemon-wine-butter-caper sauce made from the pan drippings.
+Though quick and easy to make it doesn’t cut corners on taste and is tantalizingly delicious.
+Chicken breasts are sliced in half and then seasoned, dredged in flour, fried crispy golden and served with a tangy lemon-wine-butter-caper sauce made from the pan drippings.
 This Chicken Piccata recipe is something that belongs in everyone’s cooking repertoire!